Searching Embase: Basic Searches

 Think about how to state your question as specifically as possible:

 - Is naproxen effective for the treatment of migraine headaches?

 Identify the key words in your question:

-Type the key words into the search box:
+Type the key words into the Quick Search box:

-PubMed searches for the keywords in the article title, abstract and subject headings.
+Embase searches for these keywords in the article title, abstract and subject headings.
 It does not search the full text of the article.

 Results show up with the most recently published articles first in a summary formatted list.
 Click on the title for more information about a single article; change your search by adding, editing, or deleting terms in the search box; narrow your search by adding in one or more of the Results Filters along the left side of the results page; or change the Sort By option to view the most relevant articles first, as judged by Embase algorithms.